flatironinstitute/nemos-workshop-feb-2024/README.md

    you may need to talk some with SCC.

 3. Add `users:` with a list of email addresses for your users.
 Each user will have to login with this google account to gain access.
+NOTE: this has to be the email address that people *use to login*, i.e., aliases are not allowed.
+   In particular, this means that NYU email addresses should be their netID form (e.g., fl123@nyu.edu), not the expanded one (e.g., firstnamelastname@nyu.edu).

 4. Clone this workshop repo into your `~/public_binder/nemos` directory and symlink the contents of the `binder/` directory: